pepeday/create-anywhere/readme.md

 - **Drawer Interface**: Opens a user-friendly drawer for inputting item details.
 - **Notifications**: Success and error messages upon creation.

+## Bugs
+- The configuration options cannot use the selected collection for configurating dynamic default values.
+So dynamic default values are only possible for the current collection.

 ## Installation
 1. **Clone the Repository**:
    ```bash